-As we recently adopted these new guidelines, we have given management and directors a period of three years to meet their minimum stock ownership levels.
+Upon the adoption of these new guidelines, management and directors were given a period of three years to meet their minimum stock ownership levels.
 Newly-appointed directors and management members will have a five-year period from their date of joining the Company to meet their minimum stock ownership levels.
-Nevertheless, as of the record date, all of our Named Executive Officers and all directors of our Board exceed the minimum stock ownership guidelines.
+As of the record date, all of our Named Executive Officers and all directors of our Board exceeded the minimum stock ownership guidelines except Mr. Ferrucci, who was appointed our Chief Operating Officer in February 2022 and is scheduled to retire on April 11, 2025, and Ms. Handler, who joined our Board in May 2022 and is expected to meet the minimum stock ownership level by May 2025.